Emergency Kits for Everyday Places

 - wet wipes – small package

-- first aid kit - bandages and single use antibiotic ointment packets
+- first aid kit with bandages and single use antibiotic ointment packets

 - face mask